-Student Affairs Services are:
+Career Development Services are:

-- 1. Resume Writing the student resume is reviewed and tailored for the job the applicant is applying. - 2.
-Interviewing Techniques review of techniques: the positive first impression, attitude, motivation, as well as what to wear and bring. - 3.
-Job Search Techniques Areas to be covered are: researching companies, web links to companies, career sites and newspapers. - 4.
-Networking when available students will be able to participate in career fairs and learn to network with peers and potential employers. - 5.
+1. Resume Writing - the student resume is reviewed and tailored for the job the applicant is applying.

+- 2. Interviewing Techniques review of techniques: "mock" interview, the positive first impression, attitude, motivation, researching your prospective employer as well as what to wear and bring. - 3.
+Job Search Techniques Areas to be covered are: researching companies, web links to companies, career sites, social media and newspapers. - 4.
+Networking When available students will be able to participate in career fairs and learn to network with peers and potential employers.
+Students are also encouraged to develop a mentor and become a mentor. - 5.
 Employers On-campus Visits: Prospective employers are invited to the campus regularly for career guidance, goals, and for potential employment. - 6.
 One-on-One Meetings Career Development is available to meet with students/graduates as often as necessary for placement assistance. - 7.
 Federal Work Study (FWS Off Campus) Career Development manages the FWS off-campus program with the Financial Aid Department. - 8.
-Clinical Site Visits Career Development & the Nursing Department visit and evaluation clinical sites and instructors for effectiveness, compliance with policies and for potential preceptorship/employment. - 9.
-Graduate Employment Verification As part of state compliance employment of students after graduation is verified by Career Development.
+Clinical Site Visits Career Development & the Nursing Department visit and evaluation clinical sites and instructors for effectiveness, compliance with policies and for potential preceptorship/employment. - Graduate Employment Verification As part of state compliance employment of students after graduation is verified by Career Development.